 In a community, students are encouraged to help other members of the community who are in need; to be Good Samaritans.
-When a student has assisted an intoxicated student in procuring campus safety and/or professional medical assistance at Health Services, or any other healthcare facility, neither the intoxicated student nor the individual(s) who assist them will be subject to formal action through this process for (a) being intoxicated, or (b) having provided that person alcohol.
-This applies only to first-time, isolated incidents, and does not excuse or protect those who flagrantly or repeatedly violate college alcohol policies.
+When a student has assisted an intoxicated student in procuring campus safety and/or professional medical assistance at Health Services, or any other healthcare facility, neither the intoxicated student nor the individual(s) who assist them will be subject to formal action through this process for (a) being intoxicated, or (b) having provided that person alcohol an/or drugs.
+This applies only to first-time, isolated incidents, and does not excuse or protect those who flagrantly or repeatedly violate college alcohol and/or drug policies.